- Met stringent automotive material requirements with Carbon’s RPU 130 rigid polyurethane material

 Overcoming the poor economics of low-volume production in the automotive market

 ARaymond received a low-volume production request for a critically important pipe holder fastener that would be mounted onto an existing M10 stud in a chassis and reroute a cable.
-The pipe holder would hold two tubes to maintain proper distance and protection from kinking, and would be produced at just 11,000 pieces annually –– an extremely low volume by molding standards that would be costly.
+The pipe holder would hold two tubes to maintain proper distance and protection from kinking, and would be produced at just 11,000 pieces annually –– an extremely low volume for a mainstream automotive part.

-With new OEMs arriving in the marketplace, low-volume production requests are occurring more frequently, and molding continues to fall short as a cost-effective manufacturing solution.
+With new OEMs arriving in the marketplace, low-volume production requests are occurring more frequently, and molding continues to fall short as a cost-effective manufacturing solution for low-volume production.
 In this context, responding quickly and competitively to production requests at any volume is imperative.

 In search of a flexible manufacturing solution with engineering-grade materials, ARaymond turned to Carbon for its low-volume production opportunities.